isuramakingshifts/Wallet-Tracker-Upgraded/README.md

 Stuck somewhere?
 DM me on [Twitter](https://x.com/lmaofring) - always down to help!

 ## 💎 Wanna Support?
-9QMLD3SZCKcQEKBqeSkPgBuFKefxiPb7MdxzRvxCK6Kg
+9QMLD3SZCKcQEKBqeSkPgBuFKefxiPb7MdxzRvxCK6Kg - sol

-**
 ## ⚠️ Just Remember

 This isn't financial advice!
 Only trade what you can afford to lose.
 Stay safe out there! 🛡️

 ---
-Made with 💻 by someone who spends way too much time in trenches.**
+Made with 💻 by someone who spends way too much time in trenches.